 Were they so in need of something to worship that they chose him, rather than face the fact that they might be wrong about what they believed?
 He would have thought that the way he acted would have made people less likely to believe in their religion.

 Allmother claimed that they did.
 She worried, he could tell, about the perceived lack of faith among the common people.
 Lightsong wasn’t certain he agreed with her.
 He knew of the theories--that the Gods who lived the longest were the weak ones, because the system encouraged the best Gods to kill themselves quickly.
 It was a good theory in the abstract, but the numbers didn’t support it.
-The same number of petitioners came to him now as before.
+The same number of petitioners came to him now as when he first started.
 Plus, too few Gods were chosen on a whole to support a theory that depended upon their numbers getting diluted over time.

 Or, was he just distracting himself with irrelevant details?
 He leaned on the banister, looking out over the green as glowing pavilions were erected for the Gods.